 International Diploma in Humanitarian Assistance

-- tools to evaluate interventions and identify examples of good practice; and
+- Evaluate interventions and identify examples of best practices

 - Examine ways in which humanitarian crises can be anticipated and prevented

 - Certified by the New York State Education Department

 - Eligible for eight graduate-level academic credits that are accepted toward our Master of Arts in International Humanitarian Action (MIHA) program and may be transferred to other academic institutions

 - Course cost of $5,500 USD includes tuition, fees, course materials, lodging, and weekday meals.
 Transportation costs are not included.